-In the first nine months of 2024, the NAM achieved more than 9,900 media mentions, about 15.3 million in publicity value and our digital platforms reached more than 3 million users through our websites, social media platforms, daily and weekly newsletters and digital issue advocacy campaigns.
+In 2024, the NAM achieved more than 13,100 media mentions, about \$26.3 million in publicity value, and our digital platforms reached more than 5 million users through our websites, social media platforms, daily and weekly newsletters and digital issue advocacy campaigns.

 - In 2024, more Americans (68%) viewed manufacturing positively for America than any other single private-sector industry tested in our surveys. - NAM.org now hosts a data resource tool visualizing the strength of the manufacturing industry in all 435 congressional districts.
-Parallel to the NAM's best-in-class government relations team, which keeps a pulse on Capitol Hill, NAM brand strategy now operates its own polling unit launching monthly surveys of the American public to measure the Main Street strength and standing of the industry. - Our flagship newsletter, Input, has 29,000 subscribers, of which the overwhelming majority are manufacturing executives and professionals.
-In an average week, 51% of our total manufacturing executive audience and 64% of our small manufacturers read Input at least once. - Power of Small, our weekly newsletter dedicated to news for small and medium-sized manufacturers, has more than 10,000 avid subscribers who have opened the newsletter more than 58,000 times so far in 2024. - NAM.org is visited approximately 1,200 times a day, with more than 60% of page views going to our news and insights and issue advocacy content streams.
+Parallel to the NAM's best-in-class government relations team, which keeps a pulse on Capitol Hill, NAM brand strategy now operates its own polling unit launching monthly surveys of the American public to measure the Main Street strength and standing of the industry. - 河 Our flagship newsletter, Input, has 29,000 subscribers, of which the overwhelming majority are manufacturing executives and professionals.
+In an average week, 51% of our total manufacturing executive audience and 64% of our small manufacturers read Input at least once. - Power of Small, our weekly newsletter dedicated to news for small and medium-sized manufacturers, has more than 10,000 avid subscribers who have opened the newsletter more than 75,000 times so far in 2024. - NAM.org is visited approximately 1,300 times a day, with more than 62% of page views going to our news and insights and issue advocacy content streams.